MitchellPrice/cs-3270-601/SUBMISSIONS.md

 4. Email me the created repo to the address `mkwright+uvu@gmail.com`
 5. Clone the repo to your local machine.   `git clone <your url>`
 6. Navigate to the repo directory.  `cd <uvuid>-assignments`
-7. Add this repo as the classes upstream repo `git remote add https://github.com/ninja-coders/cs-3270-601 or git@github.com:ninja-coders/cs-3270-601.git`
+7. Add this repo as the classes upstream repo `git remote add upstream https://github.com/ninja-coders/cs-3270-601 or git@github.com:ninja-coders/cs-3270-601.git`
 8. Pull down the upstream remote to your local system.  `git pull upstream master`
-9. Add a file to the root of the repo named `student` fill that file with contents defined below
+9. Add a file to the root of the repo named `student` fill that file with contents of `Your Name` and `UVUID`
+10. Add the new file to staged `git add student`
-10. Commit the new file `git commit -am "Added student file"`
+11. Commit the new file `git commit -m "Added student file"`
-11. Push the repo with commits to your github repo `git push origin master`
+12. Push the repo with commits to your github repo `git push origin master`
-12. Navigate to the repo in the browser of your choice and make sure it is visible
+13. Navigate to the repo in the browser of your choice and make sure it is visible